spree/spree/guides/content/developer/source/about.md

 some pretty good Rails based CMS projects out there such as [Radiant](http://radiantcms.org).
 CMS is definitely important but it is a big enough task to warrant its own project.
-Spree will definitely be looking at ways to integrate with existing CMS platforms, we just won’t be attempting to reinvent the CMS concept.
+Spree will definitely be looking at ways to integrate with existing CMS platforms, we just won't be attempting to reinvent the CMS concept.

 ## Requirements